zvigrinberg/git-training-sessions/README.md

 # git-training-sessions
-## contain git command in the scope of git advanced sessions:
+## The following git commands are in the scope of git advanced sessions:

 git reset --hard --soft --mixed